 Texas state senator accused of sending sexual messages and photos to grad student

-A Texas state senator is accused of sending sexually explicit messages and photos of his genitals to a University of Texas graduate student, reports said.
+A Republican state senator in Texas is accused of sending sexually explicit messages and photos of his genitals to a University of Texas graduate student, reports said.

 The university is investigating allegations made against Sen. Charles Schwertner and could consider banning him from the school’s Austin campus, school officials told the Austin American-Statesmen.